- Saturday, July 28 3:00 p.m. – Outdoor Arena

 Bull Riding — Bull riders, who might not weigh more than 150 pounds, place a flat braided rope around a bull that weighs almost 2000 pounds.
 The bull rope is placed around the animal, just behind its shoulders.
 It is then looped and threaded through itself and the cowboy wraps it around his riding hand with only his grip holding him in place.
 The rider relies on balance and leg strength to make the eight-second buzzer.
 Look for bull riders to sit up close to their bull ropes and to turn their toes out because rides are judged on the riding style of the competitor and the bucking ability of the bull.

-Occasionally referred to at Rodeo’s most dangerous event, this is a night you won’t want to miss.
-Unlike the PRCA Rodeo performances where you see all 7 Pro Rodeo events – this is JUST BULLS!
+Often referred to at Rodeo’s most dangerous event, this is a night you won’t want to miss.
+Unlike the Medved PRCA Rodeo performances where you see all 7 Pro Rodeo events – this is JUST BULLS!
+Showcasing the PRCA’s top bull riders and some of the rankest bulls on tour.
 True down-and-dirty, in-your-face, hard-hitting competition!

-Different than the PRCA, this rodeo has local contestants competing in roping and speed events.
+Different than the PRCA Rodeos, this rodeo has local contestants of all ages competing in roping and speed events.
 This event starts off with the crowning of this year’s Rodeo Royalty.
 This is a FREE family friendly event that entertains all.
-Come watch your neighbors in the calf roping, team roping, children’s goat tying, barrel racing and pole bending.
-Finish off the night at the Hometown Rodeo Dance, featuring Western Justice.
-An exciting and fun evening to start the Fair festivities!
+Come watch your neighbors in the calf roping, team roping, children’s goat tail un-tying, barrel racing and pole bending.